 In 2019, an interim ramp project was completed on the I-40 to I-35 ramps to add a lane and shoulder.
 The project added a lane to both the NB and SB I-35 bridges over the Oklahoma River by reconfiguring the striping and reducing the shoulder widths.
 The existing shoulder width was reduced from 10 feet to 4 feet to accommodate the additional 12-foot driving lane.
-This capacity improvement, while helping reduce traffic queuing and improving safety concerns, caused the existing two I-35 bridges to become functionally obsolete and thus the two bridges do not meet current design standards.
+This capacity improvement, while helping reduce traffic queuing and improving safety concerns, caused the existing two I-35 bridges to become functionally obsolete.
 The current bridges' lane configuration reduces traffic backups on I-40 that were leading to a high density of rear-end collisions in the ramp queues.
-The ramp project did not relieve capacity and collision issues south of the I-35 bridges, which are anticipated to increase with Oklahoma's growing population and increasing ADT, which is expected to nearly double by the year 2040, as noted in the Transportation Challenges section in the Project Description.
+The ramp project did not relieve capacity and collision issues south of the I-35 bridges, which are anticipated to increase with Oklahoma's growing population and the rising ADT numbers, which are expected to nearly double by the year 2040 as noted in the Transportation Challenges section in the Project Description.